Showing posts with label Lifestyle. Show all posts

 There's growth in learning.

 Farming has been a great activity for us even before the pandemic, and we continue to plant seeds for a bounty harvest in this uncertain time.
+It's about growing food and nurturing a sense of responsibility, patience, and resilience.
+These are all essential aspects of personal growth that I've experienced firsthand through farming.
+It's also an opportunity to connect with nature and appreciate the simple things in life.

 Life in the countryside will always be exciting.
 It's just a matter of changing our mental state and the definition of success.
 There's a lot of learning and an opportunity to live a more comfortable and healthier life.